Hope-22/To-Do-Application/README.md

 # To-Do-Application
-This task is aimed at evaluating my understanding and implementation of ADO.NET
+This task is aimed at evaluating my understanding and implementation of CRUD operations, using MVC